Shakthivelms8/dp-420-cosmos-db-dev/instructions/12-sdk-indexing-policy-custom.md

 1. Close **Visual Studio Code**.

-## Observe an indexing policy created by the .NET SDK using the Data Explorer
+## Task 04: Observe an indexing policy created by the .NET SDK using the Data Explorer

 Just like with any other indexing policy, you can use the Data Explorer to view policies that you pushed using the .NET SDKs.
 You will now use the portal to review the policy you created in this lab from code.